 - Dirty Coward: According to the populace of Halstedom, Enforcers are just as like to run away from calls for help as to run towards them.

 - Faceless Goons: All Enforcers wear a black/grey bag over their faces, much like medieval executioners.

-- Never Live It Down: Disliked by the average Halstedom citizen, even if they agree with the concept of rule of law, for causing the marauders to form with their heavy handed tactics.
+- Once Done, Never Forgotten: Disliked by the average Halstedom citizen, even if they agree with the concept of rule of law, for causing the marauders to form with their heavy handed tactics.
 Made even worse because Enforcers cannot legally act outside of Halstedom yet, so a marauder can attack and retreat across the bridge to safety and all they can do is watch.

 - Unwitting Instigator of Doom: Rather than slowly and delicately pick apart the criminal rings of Halstedom, they went into it with everything they had from the get go, letting countless thugs escape in the turmoil and without gathering intelligence first.
 These thugs eventually formed the Marauders, the worst criminal group Zenozoik has ever seen.

 Northern Gate Gang in GeneralA crime syndicate which operates in the northern end of Halstedom.
 Thriving off the anarchy, they maintain an iron fist on the towns Northern Gate (hence the name) and therefore the markets.
 Unsurprisingly, they use their power over Halstedoms barter economy to rob the populace.
 While The Family is not exactly made out of angels, they are disgusted by the Northern Gate Gang's behavior.
 They trade with The Family, but only through Father Mother themselves.
 The children of Father Mother are explicitly prohibited from doing any direct transactions with them, due to the danger involved.
 It turns out they have been helping Father Mother with their kidnapping scheme, which is why Father Mother prohibits any of the children from going near them; they might discover the truth.